IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab5.md

 # Lab 5: Develop reactive Endpoints

 In this lab you will learn how to develop reactive endpoints with standard Java functionality via [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) and [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).

+The service that will be created is an easier implementation of the 'Web-API' service as described earlier.
+In this lab the service only returns some dummy data and doesn't invoke other services.

 ### Step 1: Create Quarkus Project